Vchouliaras/moosend/README.txt

  * Install Moosend PHP Wrapper.
 There is an official github.com repo located at [https://github.com/moosend/phpwrapper]([https://github.com/moosend/phpwrapper]).
    Download those files an put  them in sites/all/libraries.
 You can also you a drush command.
-   "drush moosend", will download the PHP Wrapper in sites/all/libraries.
+   "drush moosend-wrapper", will download the PHP Wrapper in sites/all/libraries.

   CONFIGURATION